 Renee: My favorite school-themed movie is (and will always be) Mean Girls.
 “On Wednesdays, we wear pink!”

 Bark for Schools is a free, fully CIPA-compliant school safety solution that will help school safety agents protect your entire school community.
-Schools can better understand how we’re able to do what we do by reading our white paper, visiting our website, or emailing us at email@example.com.
-Parents can enroll in our Parent Portal — also free — to receive alerts when school is not in session, and they can sign up today to monitor their children’s personal accounts with Bark for Families.
+Schools can better understand how we’re able to do what we do by reading our white paper, visiting our website, or emailing us at firstname.lastname@example.org.
+Parents can enroll in our Parent Portal — also free — to receive alerts when school is not in session, and they can to monitor their children’s personal accounts with Bark for Families.